wasswashafik/PlantDiseases/README.md

 # Official Paper Responsitoy

-The full codes of the paper "to be added," after acceptance.
+The full codes of the paper will be uploaded after acceptance to wider research community.